trCVZ/trCVZ/README.md

 ## About Me

-- 💻 I’m currently working on a [dashboard](https://github.com/trCVZ/dashboard).
+- 💻 I’m currently working on a [dashboard](https://github.com/trCVZ/dashboard) and my own portfolio.

 - 🤝 I am looking for an apprenticeship for my third year of bachelor's degree.